mov-rax/smart_buffer/README.md

 ```

 In the example above, the macro REQUIRES that the length of the stack (2 in the example) is known on compile time.
 The total
 length of the SmartBuffer can be known at runtime!
+The length of the stack portion of the SmartBuffer can be a const generic.